 I was born in Whitby, grew up in the Esk valley and went to small country schools in Ruswarp and Robin Hood's Bay.
-My parents encouraged us to read and there was no shortage of wonderful books when I was growing up.
+My parents encouraged us to read and there was no shortage of good books when I was growing up.

 That relationship with magic, nature and story has been lifelong and now it underlies my livelihood in ways I could never have expected.